-That leads to the question of “How often should we redesign our site?”.
-That's a substantial enough question to warrant it's own blog post so I will have a stab at answering that in my next post.
-Sign up to our mailing list to be notified by email when it arrives.
+That leads to the question of “How often should we redesign our site?” - a substantial enough question to warrant it's own blog post.
+Like this?
+Sign up to our mailing list to be notified by email of further posts.

 Have any feedback?
 Let us know in the comments or contact us.